ekiefl/pooltool/docs/resources/custom_physics.md

 With these, we can draft our template by following the example code: [5ecddb2c0c010e3f058e666fd5a7fc1f10117638](https://github.com/ekiefl/pooltool/commit/5ecddb2c0c010e3f058e666fd5a7fc1f10117638)

 It's just missing two things.
-First, the class must be an attrs class[^attrs].
+First, the class must be an attrs class.
+Pooltool requires that all the resolver models are [attrs](https://www.attrs.org/en/stable/) classes.
+If you've never used attrs before, stick close to the example and you'll have no problems.
 Second, the class must have an attribute called `model`, and this attribute should be the Enum member that you had previously added to `pooltool/physics/resolve/models.py`.

-[^attrs]: Pooltool requires that all the resolver models are [attrs](https://www.attrs.org/en/stable/) classes.
-If you've never used attrs before, stick close to the example and you'll have no problems.

 To apply these changes, follow the example code: [9c12a6efa2b9d201d8cedfc75b1a83b8134dd7ec](https://github.com/ekiefl/pooltool/commit/9c12a6efa2b9d201d8cedfc75b1a83b8134dd7ec).
 Since I added `UNREALISTIC` to the `BallLCushionModel` model, I added the following attribute to my class: